Image

 Quayside will be a dynamic, inclusive and resilient community that plays a pivotal role in reorienting the city towards Lake Ontario.

 This area of our waterfront represents an extraordinary opportunity to create one of Canada’s most sustainable low-carbon communities, serving people of all ages, backgrounds, abilities and incomes.
-A place that is inviting and lively year-round, providing retail, dining, entertainment and cultural experiences to seamlessly fuse the city to the water.
+A place that is inviting and lively year-round and provides the spaces and amenities to support residents in their daily lives – creating a true sense of community.

 Quayside is a 4.9-hectare (12-acre) area at the foot of Parliament Street, comprising about 3.2 hectares (8 acres) of developable land across five development blocks, as well as parkland, open space and future roads.
-It’s destined to become a vibrant hub, linking nearby neighbourhoods like St. Lawrence, the West Don Lands, the Distillery District, Bayside, and the future Villiers Island.
+It’s destined to become a vibrant hub, linking nearby neighbourhoods like St. Lawrence, the West Don Lands, the Distillery District, Bayside, and the new island, Ookwomen Minising.
 Quayside is the geographic heart of this cluster of neighbourhoods and will help the area become more than the sum of its parts.

 Waterfront Toronto is leading the area’s public realm and, following a competitive procurement process, local developers Dream Unlimited and Great Gulf Group – together known as Quayside Impact – were selected to develop the mixed-use community.